christianityorigins/website/books/_posts/2016-08-11-christianity-and-its-secularized-variants.md

 This book is divided into three parts:

-1. The System Exposed (how Christianity weaponizes the weak, debased, and the traitorous to become the nobility.
+1. The Theoretical Framework (how Christianity weaponizes the weak, debased, and the traitorous to become the nobility.
 Weaponizing the outcastes is how the system becomes self-replicating.).

 2. The Tools of Domestication (applies Nietzsche’s concepts to reveal how these mechanisms act as domestication system that subverts the strong).